 Install the unit on a standard 35mm Din-Rail.
-Recess the unit to allow at least 5" of horizontal clearance for fiber cable bend radius.
+Recess the 7014TX unit to allow at least 3" of horizontal clearance for fiber cable bend radius.
+Recess the 7014FX2 unit to allow at least 5" of horizontal clearance for fiber cable bend radius.

-To mount the unit to the 35mm din-rail, place top edge of the bracket on the back of the unit against the din-rail at a 45° upward angle.
+To mount the unit to the 35mm din-rail, place top edge of the bracket on the back of the unit against the din-rail at an upward angle.
 Lower the bottom of the unit until it snaps into place.

+Note: When mounting the switch in the vertical position, you must orientate the power connector to the top as shown above for proper ventilation.
 To remove the unit from the 35mm din-rail, place a flat head screwdriver into the release clip at the bottom of the unit, and push down on the clip until it disengages from the bottom of the unit from the din-rail.
 Lift the bottom of the unit up at an approximate 45° upward angle to completely remove the unit.

-Most N-Tron products are designed to be mounted on industry standard 35mm DIN-Rail.
+Most N-TronTM products are designed to be mounted on industry standard 35mm DIN-Rail.
 However, DIN-Rail mounting may not be suitable for all applications.
-Our Universal Rack Mount Kit (P/N: URMK) may be used to mount the 9000 Series to standard 19" racks as an option.
+Our Universal Rack Mount Kit (P/N: URMK) may be used to mount the 7014 Series to standard 19" racks as an option.